 Alternative treatments can serve as a valuable complement to traditional treatments for addiction, such as behavioral therapy, medication-assisted treatment, and psychoeducational groups.
-At Texas Recovery Center, we use a holistic approach to treatment to help our patients heal and change our treatment methods to fit each patient’s needs.
-Aside from our evidence-based addiction treatment modalities, we offer you activities and services to enhance your treatment experience, including equine-assisted learning.
+At Texas Recovery Center, we use a holistic approach to equine-assisted therapy in Texas treatment to help our patients heal and change our treatment methods to fit each patient’s needs.
+Aside from our evidence-based addiction treatment modalities, we offer you activities and services to enhance your treatment experience, including equine-assisted therapy in Texas learning.
 One of our most popular treatment options is our equine-assisted learning program in Texas.

 Our Texas Recovery Center team has seen that working with horses provides healing for some people in recovery.
 If you or someone you care about is interested in Texas equine-assisted learning as part of an addiction treatment plan, contact our team at 844-230-5931 or connect with us online.

 Texas Recovery Center recognizes that effective addiction treatment requires a variety of programs and services so each person in recovery has what they need to be successful, so we present a range of opportunities, such as equine activities.
 If you’re interested in learning more about our addiction treatment therapy programs in Texas, reach out to Texas Recovery Center today by calling 844-230-5931 or completing our online contact form.

 The History of Equine Assistance